Today's Articles

 Colonial slave masters and Dominican and Hieronymus priests observed that the search for gold and agrarian enslavement through the encomienda system were depressing populations.
 Demographic data from two provinces in 1514 shows a low birth rate, consistent with a 3.5% annual population decline.
 In 1503, the colony began to import African slaves after a charter was passed in 1501, allowing the import of slaves by Ferdinand and Isabel.
 The Spanish believed Africans would be more capable of performing physical labor.
 From 1519 to 1533, the indigenous uprising was known as the Enriquillo Revolt, after the Taíno cacique who led them, ensued, resulting from escaped African slaves on the island (maroons) working with the Taíno people.

-Precious metals played a large role in the island's history after Columbus's arrival.
+Precious metals greatly influenced the island's history after Columbus's arrival.
 By 1503, the Spanish Crown legalized the distribution of Indians to work the mines through the encomienda system.
-Once the Indians entered the mines, they were often wiped out by hunger and difficult conditions.
+Once the Indians entered the mines, they were often wiped out by hunger and challenging conditions.
 By 1508, the Taíno population of about 400,000 was reduced to 60,000; by 1514, only 26,334 remained.
 The first documented outbreak of smallpox, previously an Eastern hemisphere disease, occurred on Hispaniola in December 1518 among enslaved African miners.
 Columbus brought sugar cane to the island in 1493 on his second voyage.
 In 1574, a census taken of the Greater Antilles reported 1,000 Spaniards and 12,000 African slaves on Hispaniola.
 As Spain conquered new regions on the mainland of the Americas, its interest in Hispaniola faded, and the colony's population grew slowly.

 In 1665, French colonization of the island was officially recognized by King Louis XIV.
 The French colony was given the name Saint-Domingue.
 In the 1697 Treaty of Ryswick, Spain formally ceded the western third of the island to France.
 Saint-Domingue quickly came to overshadow the East in both wealth and population.
 Nicknamed the "Pearl of the Antilles," it became the most prosperous colony in the West Indies, with a system of African slavery used to grow and harvest sugar cane during a time when European demand for sugar was high.
 Slavery kept prices low, and profit was maximized.
 It was an important port in the Americas for goods and products flowing to and from France and Europe.
 European colonists often died young due to tropical fevers and violent slave resistance in the late eighteenth century.